GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-71/index.md

 instead.

-Starting in Chrome 71, the speech synthesis API now requires some kind of user activation on the page before it’ll work.
+Starting in Chrome 71, the speech synthesis API now requires some kind of user activation on the page before it'll work.
 This brings it in line with other [autoplay policies](https://developers.google.com/web/updates/2018/11/web-audio-autoplay).
 If you try to use it before the user has interacted with the page, it will fire an error.